rendellc/Byggern/README.md

 Term project for TTK4155 Embedded and Industrial Computers Design.

 ## Documentation
 This project is set up with doxygen.
-To open most recently generated documentation, open [docs/html/index.html](docs/html/index.html).
+To open most recently generated documentation, open [docs/html/index.html](docs/html/index.html) or go to [documentation website](http://folk.ntnu.no/rendellc/ttk4155/).
 To generate new documentation, type ```doxygen Doxyfile``` in the terminal from the main folder.

 ## Creators
 Created by Rendell Cale, William Ke, and Frode van der Meeren.